carbon-language/carbon-lang/docs/design/README.md

 The order of the field declarations determines the fields' memory-layout order.

-Both [structural data classes](#struct-types) and nominal classes are considered class types, but they are commonly referred to as "structs" and "classes" respectively when that is not confusing.
+Both [structural data classes](#struct-types) and nominal classes are considered _class types_, but they are commonly referred to as "structs" and "classes" respectively when that is not confusing.
 Like structs, classes refer to their members by name.
 Unlike structs, classes are
 [nominal types](#structural-and-nominal-types).